rocketlabdelta/rocketlabdelta.com/_projects/tiny-wings.md

 ---
+title:       "Tiny Wings"
 description: "What kind of airfoil is best for rocket fins?"
-title:       "Tiny Wings"
 ---

-PLACEHOLDER
+What kind of airfoil is best for rocket fins?
+It depends.